Combating the Memory Walls: Optimization Pathways for Long-Context Agentic LLM Inference: PLENA Hardware System

 To achieve the efficiency and flexibility balance, the ISA is designed to minimize overhead while maximizing utilization of compute and memory resources.
 This is achieved through features such as tile-level scheduling, which enables fine-grained control of computation and memory instructions at the tile granularity.
 Furthermore, the ISA defines dedicated instruction classes (Matrix, Vector, Scalar, Memory, and Control) that decouple responsibilities, simplify scheduling, and allow flexible mixing across different computation types.

-The instructions (32bits per instr) are dynamically passed from the CPU to the instruction buffer via PCIe.
-The scalar unit contains an integer register file storing on-chip addresses.
-Vector- or matrix-related instructions control reads and writes to the matrix and vector SRAMs using the specified integer registers.
-Simple arithmetic operations in the scalar unit are used for address manipulation.
+Instructions (32 bits each) are dynamically dispatched from the CPU to the instruction buffer via PCIe.
+In addition to computation, matrix and vector instructions also control read and write operations to their respective SRAMs.
+Address manipulation is handled by scalar instructions.